The Danger of Educating your Children (part 5) FinalDanger of Homeschooling Series . Family journey . Home school . Katie

 Wow, what a thought.
 As we recited this verse each day, the children and I were truly challenged by it.

 And if we did, what did it mean for us as we continued to study God’s law in the Old Testament.
 As we continued to read the laws God gave to His people, Israel, we wondered if these laws applied to us.
 But, then it started to make sense God gave His people these laws because He loved them.
 He knew if they would follow them then they would live a healthier, safer, blessed life.

-As Christmas once again approached Jeremy and I realized we must make a decision.
-God’s Word was clear and we needed to apply all of it to our lives.
-You see from the very beginning of our marriage Jeremy made it clear that he hated lying, and he especially hated when parents lied to their children.
-So he said there would be not Easter bunny, Santa Clause, tooth fairy or any other pretend legendary people visiting our home.
-He felt very strongly about this and when our first born, Tyler Ann at the age of three asked about Santa, he clearly told her that is was a make believe activity that some families liked to do at Christmas time.
-Of course, this created a very embarrassing moment for me, when we are shopping at Meijer and the children are lined up all around the store waiting to see Santa, and she shoots at the top of her lungs, “Santa isn’t real, he’s just make believe.”
+As Christmas once again approached, Jeremy and I realized we must make a decision.
+God’s Word was clear, and we needed to apply all of it to our lives.
+You see from the very beginning of our marriage, Jeremy made it clear that he hated lying, and he especially hated when parents lied to their children.
+He said there would be no Easter bunny, Santa Clause, tooth fairy, or any other pretend legendary people visiting our home.
+He felt very strongly about this and when our first born, Tyler Ann, at the age of three asked about Santa, he clearly told her that is was a make believe activity that some families liked to do at Christmas time.
+Of course, this created a very embarrassing moment for me, when we were shopping at Meijer and the children are lined up all around the store waiting to see Santa, and she shouts at the top of her lungs, “Santa isn’t real, he’s just make believe.”
 But this belief of telling our children the truth always was very important, and now it seemed it was time to make it clear again to all of them what we believed.

 So, we discussed the fact that, yes, God’s Word makes it clear that He does not want His people to participate in activities that are rooted in Pagan idolatry.
 So, we would no longer be celebrating Christmas at home.
 No more advent, no more Easter, no more Christmas tree.